pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 ## Run on Confluent Cloud

-We run the application in Confluent Cloud.
+We run the application on Confluent Cloud (CC).
 Therefore, we need to provide additional configurations for the clients.
 A good start of how to deploy services in CC can be found [here](https://docs.confluent.io/cloud/current/client-apps/config-client.html).
-Credentials are encrypted via [blackbox](https://github.com/StackExchange/blackbox#installation-instructions).
+Credentials are encrypted via [blackbox](https://github.com/StackExchange/blackbox#installation-instructions) and need to be inserted in the corresponding property files.

 ### Kafka Producer & Kafka Streams